 It's the brainchild of my friend Matt, and kind of the culmination of a bunch of stuff he's been experimenting with for years.
 The players are me and our friends Choco, Cass, Dave, and Jake (yes, there are two Jakes).
 We play over Discord, with actual game stuff typed out in the text channel and our out-of-game talking conducted over the voice channel.
 It's a nice setup that I highly recommend for any game that doesn't need maps or minis.

 What's an Actual Play?

 Actual Plays are the RPG version of Let's Plays, basically.
-Every roleplayer has had great moments and experiences that we've wished we could share with our friends but couldn't: we didn't remember exactlywhat happened, or we'd have to explain too much backstory or game rules for the tale to make sense, or whatever.
-APs are a way to save campaigns by writing them down and organizing them so we can relive those moments, talk about them, and learn from them.
+Every roleplayer has had great moments and experiences that we've wished we could share with our friends but couldn't: we didn't remember exactly what happened, or we'd have to explain too much backstory or game rules for the tale to make sense, or whatever.
+APs are a way to save campaigns by writing them down as a narrative and organizing them so we can relive those moments, talk about them, and learn from them.
 I've typed up a few of mine on RPG.net, as you can see in my sig.

 APs are usually typed up by the GM, who offers some behind-the-scenes insights and commentary on why they did certain things, or whatever.
 This one's a little different; I'm just a player, but I've really wanted to share this game.